 Whether you are interested in joining our team immediately or next academic year, we are glad you are interested in serving the Georgia Tech residential community.
 We hire students to serve both as Resident Assistants who live in the halls and serve a dedicated group of residents AND Student Assistants for our Area Office.
 Explore below to learn more about your student employment opportunities with Housing and Residence Life.

-The 2023-24 RA application is closed.
-The 2024-25 RA application will open in October.
-Check back here for more details.
+The 2024-25 RA application is now closed.
 We appreciate your interest in making community happen in our halls!

-- Information Session: All students who intend to apply should review the Information Session at the top of this page prior to starting their applications.
+- Virtual Information Sessions: All students who intend to apply should review the video Information Session at the top of this page prior to starting their applications.
 The video covers details and qualifications for the RA position.
 At any time, you may email questions to firstname.lastname@example.org if you still have questions after watching the information sessions and reviewing the FAQ.

 - Interview: After submission of a completed application we will review your grades and conduct status as well as score your application.
-Successful candidates will be cleared to participate in a 45-minute online interview.
+Successful candidates will be cleared to participate in a 30-minute online interview.
 Interview sign-up information will be emailed to successful candidates on Jan.
-13, 2023, by end of business, 5 p.m.
+12, 2024, by end of business, 5 p.m.
 EST.

 Students Currently in our Alternate Pool